Itarsi Junction railway station

 Itarsi Junction railway station (station code: ET) is a junction railway station in Hoshangabad district in Madhya Pradesh from which more than 420 trains pass every day.
 It is the 8th busiest railway junction in India.
 It falls under the West Central Railway zone of Indian Railways network.
 It is located 18 km away from Hoshangabad by train, and by road it is 20 kilometers.
-It is one of the most important junction stations, behind Mughalsarai Junction railway station and Nagpur Junction.
+It is one of the most important junction stations, behind Pandit Deen Dayal Upadhyaya Junction and Nagpur Junction.
 In 2015 the signal control system was gutted in a fire incident resulting in hundreds of trains being cancelled for over 30 days till normality was restored.

 Structure and location

-The railway station of Itarsi consists of eight platforms.
+The railway station of Itarsi consists of seven platforms.
 The platforms are well furnished to meet all passenger needs and demands.

 Connectivity

 Itarsi Junction railway station is very well connected with rail routes from all four sides.
 Thus there are trains for almost all the Indian destinations.

 Status of arrival and departure of trains at Itarsi junction can be viewed via live station through National Train Enquiry System.